 - Doesn’t consider their own safety or safety of others.
 On a number of occasions, he acts without thinking about his own safety.
 He also doesn’t really care about the safety of others.

 - Fails to live up to responsibilities.
 Tony often fails to live up to his responsibilities and commitments.
 For example, he fails to show up for a scheduled appointment with Dr. Melfi and then becomes hostile when she says that she will be charging him for it.
 The fact that he missed an appointment without calling to cancel doesn’t even cross his mind as being a problem.

 - Does not feel remorse.
 Tony lacks remorse.
 He cheats on Carmela multiple times without a second thought.
-After murdering his own nephew, Christopher Moltisanti, he displays no visible signs of guilt.
+He displays no visible signs of guilt after murdering his own nephew, Christopher Moltisanti.
 When Tony does express remorse, it usually comes across as forced and superficial.

 He also shows other symptoms of ASPD.

 - He finds it difficult to maintain a positive relationship with the people around him.
 For example, he is always falling out with his own family members.